danmayer/deferred-server/README.md

     * might be specifying Chef scripts, or a project boot strap file
     * specify boot strap followed by chef cookbook repo in .deferred_server file?
     * move .deferred_server file to a json hash of various options
+  * Each server gets its own S3 buckets
+  * Signed scripts are stored to view / edit on server.
+Also, lets system know what types of scripts are being used
+  * Call Redis and increment a counter each time a script or server is called or used.
+Need a way to track usage

 __Feature Ideas__